WHY USE A SETTLEMENT MANAGEMENT TRUST?

 A Settlement Management Trust can be an excellent tool to protect individuals who need financial protection from others or from themselves.
 A SMT can be used when an individual already has some form or health insurance, but needs a low cost non-profit trustee for fiduciary oversight.
 As Trustee, CPT Institute will ensure that all disbursements from the trust are in the best interest of the Trust Beneficiary.

-Unlike a Special Needs Trust, a SMT does not protect government benefits such as Supplemental Security Income (SSI) and/or Medicaid.
+Unlike a Special Needs Trust, a SMT does not preserve government benefits such as Supplemental Security Income (SSI) and/or Medicaid.
 However, the SMT has “springing powers” (sometimes referred to as “trigger powers”) to become a Special Needs Trust if a Trust Beneficiary becomes eligible for SSI and/or Medicaid benefits.